Symmetrical <-> Unsymmetrical

 Some design considerations:

 Configuration.
 You can parallel or serialize the windings of a transformer, for getting best results for YOUR application.
 Also here, don't overdo it.
 Generally, parallel the windings will give a lower output impedance, and lower voltage which may be what you need.
 But...
-It will allso give you more windings capacitance, which is bad.
+It will also give you more windings capacitance, which is bad.
 So paralleling windings can be done as long as you see not bandwidth problems arising.
 For output transformers this is more critical than for input transformers.

-Copper Resisance.
+Copper Resistance.
 You will find this value in the datasheet.
 Copper resistance is something unwanted, but unavoidable too.
 Transformer copper resistance should be compared to input impedance.
 If the input impedance is 5k, 100 ohm copper resistance is not a problem.
 But if input impedance is 50 ohm (which is not very common), 100 ohm copper resistance will cause a signal loss of 2/3.

 Transformer impedance.
 Transformers don't have an impedance of itself, but they transfer the impedance of the signal.
 So if you have an ideal 1:1 transformer and you transfer a signal of 3 Volt, with an impedance of 2000 ohms, what comes out is..... a signal of 3 Volt, with an impedance of 2000 ohms.
 The impedance of the signal is transferred with the square of the windings ratio.
 Transformers have a range of impedance which they can transfer.
 If you are confused with this item, it's best to approach the transformer as a voltage (signal) transformer.

 Also, transformer impedance (no load impedance) should be reasonably high compared to source impedance.
-If source impedance is very high (which is the case for some tube preamps), you can not put a too low impedance transformer after it.
+If source impedance is very high (which is the case for some tube pre amps), you cannot put a too low impedance transformer after it.

 Step up the signal.
 This can be done, but needs good consideration.
 It should only be done when the source impedance is very low.
 The transformer transforms the load impedance with the square of the transfer ratio.
 This applies for the load of the transformer, and also for it's own windings capacitance.
 Here is a numeric example:

-1:4
+1:4 Step up

-Suppose you step up a pre-amplifier signal with a factor
+Suppose you step up a pre-amplifier signal with a factor of 1:4 (generally not recommended) here is what you get:

 What do you see when you look into this transformer, from the input side?